 A cybersecurity policy provides a central framework for company-wide security and guards against the devastating financial and reputational effects of data breaches.
 The average cost of a breach is expected to reach $150 million in 2020, which is often enough to put a company out of business.
 Those able to bounce back often lose customers due to the negative effects of breaches on public image.

 Detecting breach activity early and protecting the organization against outsider and insider threats continues to be of utmost importance when developing security policies.
-The number of personal records hackers stole increased 126% between 2017 and 2018, and 95% of such breaches result from human error.
+The number of data breach cases continues to increase from a mere 662 in 2010 to more than 1,000 by 2021 in the US and the majority of such breaches result from human error.
 As an increasing number of devices and third-party connections become part of enterprise networks, IT departments and cybersecurity professionals must hone in on key enterprise information security policy elements.

 Identify and Define Confidential Data